Mon – Fri: 9:00am – 5:00pm, Sat: 09:00 am – 02:00pm, Sunday: Closed

 2. Professional Teeth Whitening

-Professional teeth whitening treatments can be effective, but there is a risk of sensitivity and irritation to the gums and lips.
-Additionally, these treatments can be expensive, and insurance may not cover the cost.
+Whitening treatments can be effective, but there is a risk of sensitivity and irritation to the gums and lips.

 3. Laser Teeth Whitening

-Laser teeth whitening is the most expensive type of teeth whitening and insurance doesn’t always cover its cost.
-Additionally, there is a risk of burns to the gums and lips with this type of treatment.
+Laser whitening treatment is the most expensive type of teeth whitening and insurance doesn’t always cover its cost.

 Do Teeth Whitening Damage Teeth or Safe For Children?